Languages constructed by Tolkien: Black Speech

 Tolkien devised little of the Black Speech beyond the Rhyme of the Rings.
 He intentionally made it sound harsh but with a proper grammar.
 He stated that it was an agglutinative language; it has been likened to the extinct Hurrian language of northern Mesopotamia.

-In the fiction, it was created by the Dark Lord Sauron to be the official language of all the lands and peoples under his control.
-In practice it was never accepted willingly, and mutated into many mutually unintelligible Orkish dialects, so that Orcs communicated with each other mainly in a debased Westron.
+In the fiction, the Black Speech was created by the Dark Lord Sauron to be the official language of all the lands and peoples under his control: it was thus both in reality and in the fiction a constructed language.
+The Orcs are said never to have accepted it willingly; the language mutated into many mutually unintelligible Orkish dialects, so that Orcs communicated with each other mainly in a debased Westron.

-Scripts

-Being a skilled calligrapher, Tolkien not only invented many languages but also scripts.
-Some of his scripts were designed for use with his constructed languages, others for more practical ends: to be used in his personal diary, and one especially for English, the New English Alphabet.